-Image captured and colorized at Rocky Mountain Laboratories in Hamilton, Montana.
+Image captured and colorized at Rocky Mountain Laboratories in Hamilton, Mont.
 Credit: National Institute of Allergy and Infectious Diseases

 Florida leads the nation in new COVID-19 cases and in new COVID deaths, according to data released Thursday afternoon by the federal Centers for Disease Control and Prevention.